hoyeonchang/hoyeonchang.github.io/_posts/2025-11-26-systematicity-symbols-emergence.md

 Lake, B., & Baroni, M. (2018).
 Generalization without systematicity: On the compositional skills of sequence-to-sequence recurrent networks. *International Conference on Machine Learning (ICML)*.

-Marcus, G. F. (2003). *The Algebraic Mind: Integrating Connectionism and Cognitive Science*.
+Marcus, G. F. (2001). *The Algebraic Mind: Integrating Connectionism and Cognitive Science*.
 MIT Press.

 Mirzadeh, I., Alizadeh, K., Shahrokhi, H., Tuzel, O., Bengio, S., & Farajtabar, M. (2024).
 GSM-Symbolic: Understanding the Limitations of Mathematical Reasoning in Large Language Models. *arXiv preprint arXiv:2410.05229*.

-Monod, J. (1974).
-On chance and necessity.
-In Studies in the Philosophy of Biology: Reduction and Related Problems (pp. 357-375).
-London: Macmillan Education UK.
+Monod, J. (1971). *Chance and Necessity: An Essay on the Natural Philosophy of Modern Biology* (A. Wainhouse, Trans.).
+Alfred A. Knopf.

 Piantadosi, S. T. (2021).
 The computational origin of representation. *Minds and Machines, 31*, 1–58.